 5. Grapefruit Essential Oil

 It is made from the peel of Grapefruit.
-It contains Limonene, which helps the immune system to fight against the germs.
+It contains Limonene, which helps the immune to fight against the germs.

 How to Use: